U.S. News Rankings

 Examples of recent course-linked service learning projects include the following: providing classes in English as a Second Language to non-English speaking residents; assisting with the development of a poverty-area business association; facilitating implementation of an inner city community's economic development plan; conducting enrichment classes and programs (character development, drama, music, art) for students in elementary schools; devising a public relations campaign to promote a better image of assets and strengths in the inner-city community and to publicize service-learning efforts; developing small groups of women in four apartment complexes to assist with self-esteem development and readiness for employment; assisting with the development and maintenance of tenant associations in three low-income apartment complexes; organizing four support groups for residents of a Tulsa Housing Authority complex for the disabled; providing computer-training classes for residents utilizing facilities in low-income, high risk neighborhoods; and providing health care and counseling services for members of the Osage Nation in Pawhuska, Oklahoma, as well as to residents of Tar Creek, who suffer from health problems related to a long history of mining lead and zinc.

 |School type||private, coed college|

 |Religious affiliation||Christian interdenominational|

-When applying to Oral Roberts University, it's important to note the application deadline is rolling, and the early action deadline is September 1.
+When applying to Oral Roberts University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due September 10.
 The application fee at Oral Roberts University is $35.
-It is selective, with an acceptance rate of 59.3 percent.
+It is selective, with an acceptance rate of 52.1 percent.